 How to Publish Open Access

-To see if a publisher supports Open Access - See Sherpa/RoMEO
+See if a publisher supports Open Access - See Sherpa/RoMEO

-To see if a publisher offers open access publishing or archiving rights complaint with funders’ policies – See Sherpa/RoMEO
+See if a publisher offers open access publishing or archiving rights complaint with funders’ policies – See Sherpa/RoMEO

 Checking journal compliancy against my funder's policy

-The SHERPA Funders' & Authors' Compliance Tool (SHERPA/FACT) published by the Centre for Research Communications (CRC) provides clear guidance to RCUK and Wellcome Trust funded authors on compliance with their Open Access (OA) policies and advises on the options available.
-This is a beta version of the SHERPA/FACT tool so please be aware that information is dynamic and many publishers are currently updating, changing and clarifying their policies in response to the launch of the RCUK and Wellcome Trust policies.
+The SHERPA Funders' & Authors' Compliance Tool (SHERPA/FACT) published by the Centre for Research Communications (CRC) provides clear guidance to UKRI and Wellcome Trust funded authors on compliance with their Open Access (OA) policies and advises on the options available.
+This is a beta version of the SHERPA/FACT tool so please be aware that information is dynamic and many publishers are currently updating, changing and clarifying their policies in response to the launch of the UKRI and Wellcome Trust policies.

 For further advice and support on how to comply with Research Council policies, please contact the Academic Support team at firstname.lastname@example.org or extension 2967.